-Abandoned to the forests of the north, Koh Ker, capital of the Angkorian empire from AD 928 to AD 944, is now within day-trip distance of Siem Reap.
+Abandoned to the forests of the north, Koh Ker, capital of the Angkorian empire from 928 to 944 CE, is within day-trip distance of Siem Reap.
 Most visitors start at Prasat Krahom where impressive stone carvings grace lintels, doorposts and slender window columns.
 The principal monument is Mayan-looking Prasat Thom, a 55m-wide, 40m-high sandstone-faced pyramid whose seven tiers offer spectacular views across the forest.
 Koh Ker is 127km northeast of Siem Reap.

-Long one of Cambodia’s most remote and inaccessible temple complexes, the opening of a toll road from Dam Dek (via Beng Mealea) has placed Koh Ker (pronounced ko-kaye) within striking distance of Siem Reap.
-To really appreciate the temples – the ensemble has 42 major structures in an area that measures 9km by 4km – it’s necessary to spend at least one night.
+Long one of Cambodia’s most remote and inaccessible temple complexes, the opening of a toll road from Dam Dek (via Beng Mealea) put Koh Ker (pronounced ko-kayer) within striking distance of Siem Reap.
+To really appreciate the temples – the ensemble has 42 major structures in an area that measures 9km by 4km – it’s recommended that travellers overnight nearby.

-The principal monument at Koh Ker is Prasat Thom (also known as Prasat Kompeng).
+The principal monument at Koh Ker is Prasat Thom.
 The staircase to the top is open to a limited number of visitors and the views are spectacular if you can stomach the heights.
 Some 40 inscriptions, dating from 932 to 1010, have been found here.

 South of this central group is a 1185m-by-548m baray known as the Rahal.
 It is fed by the Sen River, which supplied water to irrigate the land in this arid area.